jorgebucaran/hyperapp/docs/getting-started.md

 Well done!
 You can [try it online](https://codepen.io/hyperapp/pen/JyLNap) too.

+---

-Continue reading to learn more and don't miss out the [tutorials](/docs/tutorials.md) section.
+Go back to the [documentation](/docs/README.md) to learn more and don't miss out the [tutorials](/docs/tutorials.md) section.

 Happy coding!